iPaper/ipaper.github.io/pages/integration--iframing-flipbooks.md

 ### Removing the iPaper User Interface
 To remove the iPaper user interface, go to <b>Settings > Design > Layout > Hide Standard UI</b>.
-Or have a look at http://docs.ipaper.io/integration/query-string-parameters
+Or have a look at [Query String Parameters](/integration/query-string-parameters)

 {% include note.html content="All JavaScript events will still be fired, even without the user interface present."%}